 Frequently Asked Questions

-indipop is the first membership-based healthcare marketplace.
+indipop is the first healthcare marketplace built specifically for the independent workforce.

 The most significant difference between health insurance and cost-share are that these memberships aren’t governed by the Affordable Care Act (ACA.) (though there are indipop plans that meet the ACA criteria)